rjb-tech/hideout/src/content/portfolio/portfolio.md

 ## Syncwav

-ADD THE DEMO VIDEO HERE
+ADD THE DEMO VIDEO HERE.
+ALSO IT WOULD BE REALLY NICE TO USE THE NEW C# VERSION

 Generative adversarial neural network-based music visualization service

 - Python